 You can choose to accept or decline cookies.
 You can modify your browser setting to decline cookies if you prefer.
 This may prevent you from taking full advantage of the website.

 Ponsonby News has been published monthly - on the first Friday of every month - excluding January, since 1989.

-The magazine is A4 in size, printed in full colour, usually between 130 to 160 pages in length and is distributed to over 17,987 homes and businesses, by hand, in the greater Ponsonby area.
+The magazine is A4 in size, printed in full colour, usually around 100 pages in length and is distributed to local businesses and in stands in the greater Ponsonby area.

 Ponsonby News deals with local news, views and events, personalities, celebrities and local people, shopping, fashion and gifts, food, wine, cafes, restaurants and bars, relaxation, arts, theatre, music and motoring, accommodation and hotels, architecture, conservation and real estate, home, lifestyle, diversity and pets, wellbeing; mind, body and spirit, community, education, sport and travel.

 Within New Zealand $49 for 11 issues, e-mail firstname.lastname@example.org